HsiangHung/Machine_Learning_Note/Statistical_Test/design_example/README.md

 # A Guide to A/B Testing

+An A/B test is designed to test the hypothesis in such a way that observed difference between the two groups should be either due to random chance or due to a true difference between the groups.

-Before getting deeper into A/B testing, let’s answer the following questions.
+Before getting deeper into A/B testing, let’s answer the following questions [[Idil Ismiguzel]][A Guide to A/B Testing — How to Formulate, Design and Interpret].

 1. **What can be tested?**